 As more and more legacy phone systems are reaching their end of life, system administrators all over the country are researching their options and taking on business phone upgrade projects for their clients or boss.
-Technology forums across the Internet (such as Spiceworks or Reddit) are filled with system administrators asking other IT professionals which phone system they are using and how their implementation projects are going.
+Technology forums across the Internet are filled with system administrators asking other IT professionals which phone system they are using and how their implementation projects are going.
 While it’s understandable that the first hurdle in upgrading technology is comparing solutions, the second (and hardest) task is often gaining the support, buy-in, and budget needed from decision makers.

 Many times, businesses don’t even know what their current monthly communications costs are and simply don’t realize exactly how much money they are dumping into their legacy systems.
-As a sysadmin, you know the benefits of upgrading a phone system, but you need to present your case in a way that the boss will understand – including cost savings to the business.
+As a system admin, you know the benefits of upgrading a phone system, but you need to present your case in a way that the boss will understand – including cost savings to the business.
 Your job is to position the proposed technology in a way that effectively communicates the problems it would solve, the additional business advantages it would provide, and the overall return on investment (ROI).